dustinpfister/blog_posts/_posts/threejs-userdata.md

 ### 1.1 - Version numbers matter with three.js

 I get emails and comments that tell me that this is something that I just need to mention in every post on three.js.
 When I write this post I was using r125 of three.js when I first started writing it.
 The last time I came around to do a little editing I was using r127 of three.js.
+Code breaking changes are made to three.js often, so it is always a good idea to look into how old a post might be, or how long it has been sense the last time someone came around to edit the post.

 ## 2 - Basic User Data Object3d Example with rotating cubes